os-climate/osc-github-devops/.github/actions/python-project-metadata-action/README.md

 Python package names can be different from project names.

-Note: dashes in the project name get replaced with underscores
+Note: dashes in the project name typically get replaced with underscores

 <!-- markdownlint-enable MD013 -->